isomerpages/moe-zhonghuapri/_departments/Science/Assessment and Review.md

 The school will decide on the modes of summative assessment

 The Science teachers together with the guidance of the level representative will deliberate on the appropriate formative assessment tasks during professional learning platforms.

+Table 1.1 specifies the modes of summative and formative assessments for each level.